 In addition to the tools above, you’re going to need some ingredients to make this recipe, too!
 Chances are, you might already have some of them in your fridge or pantry.
 Scroll down to the recipe card for the full measurements and instructions.

 Here’s what you’ll need:

-- Butter—you can use salted or unsalted butter.
-If using salted butter, don’t add the salt.
+- Butter — you can use salted or unsalted butter.
+If using salted butter, don’t add the salt listed in the recipe card.
 If using unsalted butter, you need a little extra sprinkle of salt.
-I have more details about this below so you know how much to add, promise.
+I have more details about this below so you know how much to add.

 How to make Rice Krispie Treats with Oreos and Sprinkles

 Prepare the pan.
 I like using a 9”x13” baking dish and lining it with wax paper.
 This will make removing the crispy rice treats easy.

 If you don’t have wax paper, simply spray your pan with nonstick cooking spray, and that’ll do the trick, too!